I swear by my life and my love of it that I will never live for the sake of another man, nor ask another man to live for mine.

 The Fountainhead

 Not everyone’s work has the same value, and not everyone will get from their work what they think it is worth.
-The great American dream is not that everyone will have equal resources and rewards, it they will have equal opportunity and possibility.
-There has been no other time in the history of human beings that there has been so many possibilities and opportunities for everyone.
-No matter their race, gender or creed.
+The great American dream is not that everyone will have equal resources and rewards, but that they will have equal opportunity and possibility.
+There has been no other time in the history of human beings that there have been so many possibilities and opportunities for everyone.
+No matter their race, gender, or creed.